GhassanAlKaraan/spend-tracker/README.md

-# spend_tracker
+# Spend Tracker

-Flutter app connected to NodeJs/ExpressJs/MongoDB backend API
+With this app users can track their money spending.

 ## Preparation

+Flutter app connected to NodeJs/ExpressJs/MongoDB backend API. \
 This project is still in the development planning stage.

 ### Assets